 1. High Sodium Foods

-Salts when in excess has an excellent chance of interfering with the absorption of calcium in the body.
+When in excess, salt has an excellent chance of interfering with the absorption of calcium in the body.
 Health experts advise that cooked salt is better than the uncooked ones.
 So you might want to rethink the use of the raw table salt.
-To help tone down the sodium content in the body, potassium food sources such as bananas, tomatoes, and orange juice can help.
+To help tone down the sodium content in the body, potassium food sources such as bananas, tomatoes and orange juice can help.

 Caffeine is one of the calcium deficient foods to be avoided.
-Instead, it can be substituted with decaffeinated teas.
+Instead, it can be substituted with decaffeinated or caffeine-free teas like Peppermint tea, ginger tea, Chamomile Tea.

-As a preservative, the salt content of foods such as ham, burgers, fries and hot dogs do not favor the absorption of calcium in the body.
+As a preservative, the salt content of foods such as ham, burgers, fries and hot dogs do not favour the absorption of calcium in the body.

 4. Commercialized Foods

 Confectioneries significantly lack calcium to a great extent, courtesy of sodium content.
 According to the National Osteoporosis Foundation, if the sodium content of the product lists 20% or more for the % Daily Value, it is high in sodium.
-The lesser the better for the bones.
+So, the lesser the better for the bones.

-Most soft/carbonated drinks including soda drinks contain a generous amount of phosphoric acid.
-So when taken, they heighten the excretion of the system’s calcium through urine.
-Experts say that “excess phosphorus promotes calcium loss from the body when calcium intake is low.”
+So, when taken, they heighten the excretion of the system’s calcium through urine.
+Experts say that excess phosphorus promotes calcium loss from the body when calcium intake is low.
 Phosphoric acid weakens the bones and rots the teeth.
+Be Warned!

 6. Excessive Intake Of High Proteins

-Proteins are good for the bones but when in excess might do the opposite.
-Beans (Legumes) for instance contains phytates which counter the absorption of calcium in the body.
-Nutritionists advise that beans be soaked for at least an hour before they are cooked in fresh water.
+According to experts, beans (Legumes) for instance contains phytates which counter the absorption of calcium in the body.
+Thus, nutritionists advise that beans be soaked for at least an hour before they are cooked in fresh water – this will help a great deal.

-It is advised that alcoholic drinks and beers are taken in moderation.
+It is advised that alcoholic drinks and beers are taken in moderation for healthy living.

 8. Sugary Snacks

-Spinach contain substances called oxalates, which can make calcium unavailable to the body.
+Spinach contains substances called oxalates, which can make calcium unavailable to the body.
 So it is wise to eat them together with other calcium food sources.

-10. Inflammatory foods such as mushrooms should like wise be eaten with other calcium food sources.
+Inflammatory foods such as mushrooms should be eaten with caution or better still eat them with other calcium food sources.